JHNUL/AdventOfCode2023/README.md

 Use venv to isolate dependencies `source .venv/bin/activate`.

 ### Motivation
 Purely for my own learning and refreshing on data structures and algorithms.
 No codegolf, no emphasis on language-specific tricks for terseness.
-No AI usage.
-Some drawings and explanations.
+Absolutely no AI usage.
+I try to include some drawings and explanations to record thoughts and ideas about the solutions.

 ### Solved problems